Who is Monté Morris?

 Morris was a four-year starter for the Beecher Buccaneers in Flint Beecher High School in his hometown in Michigan.
 He led the Buccaneers in all four seasons, earning them back-to-back Class C Michigan state titles in 2012 and 2013.

-He was regarded as a prodigy, an exceptional point guard, and one of the best in the USA, even as a high schooler.
-Monté Morris was ranked in the Top 100 players in 2013.
+Morris is regarded as a prodigy, an exceptional point guard, and one of the best in the USA, even as a high schooler and was ranked in the Top 100 players in 2013.

 He led Flint Beecher to four semi-finals and won back-to-back Class C Michigan state titles in 2012 and 2013.
 Morris averaged 18.1 points, 6.6 assists, and 5.9 rebounds as a sophomore in 2011 to earn his first Class C state player of the year award, which was his first of three.